 After being accepted by either one of the universities, you can apply for a UK student visa.
 Make sure you read the UK Visa questions before you go for your interview to avoid rejection.

-Can you Practice Law in India after Studying in UK?
+Can you Practice Law in India after Studying in the UK?

 - Buckingham University